Used Engine vs. New Engine vs. Rebuilt: Cost Comparison and Which is Best

 • Compression testing - Verified internal condition, not just visual inspection

-• Real warranty - Up to 3 years of actual protection, not fine-print exclusions
+• Real warranty - Up to 3 years of protection

 • Transparent sourcing - Known history when available